December 18, 2024

 10 Congress Members Ask Nancy Pelosi to Help Revise Crypto Provision in Infrastructure Bill – Regulation Bitcoin News

-10 Congress Members Ask Nancy Pelosi To Help Revise Crypto Provision In Infrastructure Bill
+10 Congress Members Ask Nancy Pelosi to Help Revise Crypto Provision in Infrastructure Bill

 Ten members of the U.S. House of Representatives have called on House Speaker Nancy Pelosi to address the problem with the crypto provision in the infrastructure bill.
 They explained that the current definition of a broker in the bill “would increase uncertainty in the cryptocurrency industry, pick winners and losers … all while eroding our country’s competitive edge against other countries in the digital asset marketplace.”